 To this end, the section draws up expert reports and advisory statements and consults the Federal Waterways and Shipping Administration (WSV) in all project phases, from the preliminary draft and project approval through to the construction phase.
 Depending on the involved issues and the available data, the analyses are based on simplified analytical or numerical groundwater flow models of varying complexity (1D / 2D / 3D, steady state / transient, saturated / unsaturated).

-One of the key areas of the section’s applied research looks at various issues relating to the interaction between surface water and groundwater in inland and coastal waterways.
-Its research activities also focus on investigations into the interaction between porous flow and stress-strain-behaviour of different soil types and, in particular, into hydraulic heave.
-In addition, it leads research projects studying questions about identifying the hydraulic anisotropy of aquifers and the in situ activity of substances in water that are harmful to concrete.
+One area on which the section’s applied research focuses is investigating the interaction between porous flow and stress-strain behaviour of different soil types, particularly in terms of the danger posed by hydraulic heave.
+Another key area of research looks at various issues relating to the interaction between surface water and groundwater in inland and coastal waterways.
+It also leads research projects studying questions about identifying the hydraulic anisotropy of aquifers and the in situ activity of substances in water that are harmful to concrete.